temporalio/documentation/docs/clusters/how-to-set-up-archival.md

 #### Namespace creation

-While Archival is configured at the cluster level, it operates independently within each Namespace.
-When a Namespace is created, if an Archival URI is not specified then the Namespace will use the value of `defaultNamespace.archival.history.URI` from the `config/development.yaml` file.
-The Archival URI can not be changed once the Namespace is created.
-Each Namespace supports just a single Archival URI, but each Namespace can use a different URI.
+Although Archival is configured at the cluster level, it operates independently within each Namespace.
+If an Archival URI is not specified when a Namespace is created, the Namespace uses the value of `defaultNamespace.archival.history.URI` from the `config/development.yaml` file.
+The Archival URI cannot be changed after the Namespace is created.
+Each Namespace supports only a single Archival URI, but each Namespace can use a different URI.
 A Namespace can safely switch Archival between `enabled` and `disabled` states as long as Archival is enabled at the cluster level.

-Archival is supported in global Namespaces (Namespaces spanning multiple clusters).
-When Archival is running in a global Namepsace, it will first run on the active cluster and then some time later it will run on the standby cluster.
+Archival is supported in [Global Namespaces](/docs/concepts/what-is-a-global-namespace/) (Namespaces that span multiple clusters).
+When Archival is running in a Global Namespace, it first runs on the active cluster; later it runs on the standby cluster.
 Before archiving, a history check is done to see what has been previously archived.

 #### Test setup